Olha-Fursova/goit-js-hw-03/README.md

-# JavaScript Homework 03 (GoIT Neoversity) – Branching and Loops
+# JavaScript Homework 03 (GoIT Neoversity) – Arrays and Functions

 ## Project Overview
 This project is a set of JavaScript exercises from GoIT Neoversity.